Access to medicine and health supplies are a key component of essential health care in any community.

 Please use the white arrows below to complete the donation process.

-MAP International, funded by a grant from Georgia Baptist Health Care Ministry Foundation (GBHCMF), provides critically needed medicines for uninsured and under-insured people in Atlanta who have fallen through the cracks of the healthcare system.
+MAP International, funded by a grant from Georgia Baptist Health Care Ministry Foundation (GBHCMF), provides critically needed medicines for uninsured and under-insured people in and around Atlanta who have fallen through the cracks of the healthcare system.

-The St. Marys United Methodist Church Foundation awarded MAP International a grant in 2017 to expand its Domestic Medicines Program to serve uninsured and underinsured populations in Brantley, Charlton, Camden and Glynn Counties by providing life-saving medicines and health supplies.
+The St. Marys United Methodist Church Foundation awarded MAP International a grant to expand its Domestic Medicines Program to serve uninsured and underinsured populations in Brantley, Charlton, Camden and Glynn Counties by providing life-saving medicines and health supplies.

 Donating medical supplies to MAP International is easy.